notaz/picodrive/platform/base_readme.txt

 -----------------------------

 To play any game, you need BIOS files.
-These files must be copied to the same directory as PicoDrive.
+These files must be copied to the same directory as mentioned PicoDrive files.
 Files can be named as follows:

 US: us_scd1_9210.bin us_scd2_9306.bin SegaCDBIOS9303.bin
 EU: eu_mcd1_9210.bin eu_mcd2_9303.bin eu_mcd2_9306.bin